shiftan/simple_sagemaker/README.md

 # Worker environment
 The worker entry point (`entry_point` parameter), directory (`source_dir` for python code, `dir_files` for shell script), along with all dependencies (`dependencies` parameter) are getting copied to a single directory (`/opt/ml/code`) on each instance, and the entry point is then excuted.

+## Configuration
-The worker can access the running configuration parameters in two ways:
+The worker can access the environment configuration parameters in two ways:
 1. The environment varaibles, e.g. `SM_NUM_CPUS` represents the number of CPUs.
 2. Using the `worker_lib` library: initialize a `WorkerConfig` instance, `worker_config = worker_lib.WorkerConfig()`, and then all params can be accesible from the `worker_config` variable, e.g.  `worker_lib.num_cpus` is the number of CPUs.

 The complete list of configuration parameters:

 | Description | Environment variable | `worker_config` field name | Example |
 | ----------- | ----------- | ----------- | ----------- |
 | The name of the current running **job** | SAGEMAKER_JOB_NAME | job_name | 'task1-2020-09-23-17-12-46-0JNcrR6H'